Two years into COVID, was $800B payroll aid plan worth it?

 Because the administration was targeting more companies — including those in which the owner was the only employee — the average size of a PPP loan decreased.
 It averaged $42,500 last year, down dramatically from $101,500 in 2020.

-“We inherited a program from the previous administration that was rife with inequities,” said Juan Guzman, the head of the Small Business Administration.
+“We inherited a program from the previous administration that was rife with inequities,” said Isabel Guzman, the head of the Small Business Administration.

 Still, the analysis by Autor and other economists says the distributions during the Biden administration “had no discernable effect on employment.”
 That’s likely because the job market began to recover in May 2020 despite waves of infections that slowed momentum.
 Because there were fewer jobs at risk, there were fewer jobs to save.